Diffusion Tensor Estimation with Uncertainty Calibration: Acknowledgments

-This project was supported in part by the National Institute of Biomedical Imaging and Bioengineering and the National Institute of Neurological Disorders and Stroke of the National Institutes of Health (NIH) under award numbers R01EB031849, R01NS106030, and R01EB032366; in part by the Office of the Director of the NIH under award number S10OD0250111; in part by the National Science Foundation (NSF) under award 2123061; and in part by a Technological Innovations in Neuroscience Award from the McKnight Foundation.
-The content of this paper is solely the responsibility of the authors and does not necessarily represent the official views of the NIH, NSF, or the McKnight Foundation.
+This research was supported in part by the National Institute of Neurological Disorders and Stroke and Eunice Kennedy Shriver National Institute of Child Health and Human Development of the National Institutes of Health (NIH) under award numbers R01HD110772 and R01NS128281, by NIH grants R01EB031849, R01NS106030, R01EB032366, and S10OD0250111, and in part by the National Science Foundation (NSF) under award 2123061.
+The content of this publication is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.

-The DHCP dataset is provided by the developing Human Connectome Project, KCL-Imperial-Oxford Consortium funded by the European Research Council under the European Union Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement no. [319456].
-We are grateful to the families who generously supported this trial.